joelbarton-io/LS170/0_study_guide/security.md

   - initiated via the  *TLS handshake*
     - concerned with 1) TLS version, 2) algorithms included in cipher, 3) exchange of symmetric keys enabled for use with message encryption
     - VERY COMPLEX; adds latency (up to double round-trip) impacting performance

 ### 2. Authentication
   - ID verification of some participant in a message exchange

   - a partial function of the certificate is to provide means of id for the party providing said certificate

+  - certificates are exchanged during the *TLS handshake* process

   - PROCESS: server sends cert (including public key) -> server creates signature with server's private key -> signature is transmitted with original data -> client decrypts signature using server's public key -> compares decrypted data to original data, if they match, then the encrypted version could only have been created by an entity in possession of private key.

-  - the authenticity of a certificate is verified by a Certificate Authority
+  - the authenticity of a certificate is verified by a Certificate Authority (CA)
     - there are different issuers of certificates; google has its own...
     - the cert hierarchy is known as the 'chain of trust'
     - certs for lower-level authorities are signed by the CA one level above them
     - root certs are essentially the end point in the chain; self signers

   - whole system still relies on trust and humans; thus fallible

 ### 3. Integrity
   - process to detect message tampering/interference